Hdog0723/Computing-Project-2/README.md

 ---
 In this Git there is
 - Jupiter NoteBook File
 - The Project PDF
-While included here the project will include
+Not included here the project will also include
 - 2 Docs (to be shared via One Drive)
     - Field Manual
     - Technical Report

 At the end this will include all project materials to be turned in
-- Code `.ipynb` File
+- Code `ipynb` File
-- Code `.hhtml` File
+- Code `html` File
 - Field Manual `pdf`
 - Technical Report `pdf`